stinoooo/caitbot/README.md

 - handles edge cases like arizona (no dst), china (single timezone), and territories

 ### quality of life
+- automatically detects time mentions in messages and converts them
 - city and country autocomplete for easier selection
-- persistent storage of user timezones
+- persistent storage of user timezones in mongodb
 - discord's dynamic timestamps show local time for everyone
 - help command showing all supported conversions

+### status rotation
+the bot rotates between these statuses every 5 minutes:
+- listening to caitlin
+- watching banjer
+- listening to lana del ray w caitlin
+- watching taylor swift on tt
+- playing with banjer

 ## deployment